nickharrismcr/glox/README.md

 allow class toString() magic method to define str()/print output

  - can't work while str() is implemented as a built-in as built in calls are expected to return a result to be pushed on to the stack
- - but str(class) needs to call a function in lox i.e new frame, run bytecode
+ - but str(class) needs to call an instance method in lox i.e new frame, run bytecode
  - maybe make it a keyword/opcode like print?

 dictionary get keys as list